Et3SnF/thread_test_demos/README.md

 Simple application that displays a progress bar and its numerical progress.
-This is just used as scratchwork to understand the usage of Handlers and sending messages across one thread to another.
+This repo is basically my scratch work to understand the usage of Handlers and sending messages across one thread to another.